Oishee90/a8-bookList-website/README.md

 # Book Face Website

-Welcome to BookShop, an interactive website where you can explore book descriptions, manage your wishlist and readlist, read reviews, and visualize book popularity through graphs.
+Welcome to Book Face, an interactive website where you can explore book descriptions, manage your wishlist and readlist, read reviews, and visualize book popularity through graphs.

 ## Features: